Priyankasaggu11929/Build-Scripts/README.md

 ## Boot strapping

-Generally speaking you need some CA certificates, a modern Wget and a modern Bash.
-Older systems like Fedora 3 and CentOS 5 are more sensitive than newer systems, but it is OK to bootstrap a modern system  too.
-To install the CA certificates and modern Wget perform the following.
+Generally speaking you need some CA certificates and a modern Wget.
+Older systems like Fedora 1 and CentOS 5 are more sensitive than newer systems, but it is OK to bootstrap a modern system  too.
+To install the CA certificates and build a modern Wget perform the following.

 ```
 ./setup-cacerts.sh